 AND AFTER SCHOOL CLUB

 We follow the Early Years Foundation Stage Framework, allowing us to support learning and promote the development of our Nursery and Reception children.
-Every EYFS child attending Club has their own photo folder displaying a range of pictures and staff comments about the activities they have enjoyed joining in.

 The Club team are:-